sopelj/hass-ember-mug-component/README.md

 If you want to have notifications similar to the app you can do something like:

 > **Note**
->  Replace `c90f59d633f9` with your mug's MAC address.
+>  Replace `c90f59d633f9` with your mug's MAC address and `mug` with your device type if different.

 ```yaml
 automation: